matthew-brett/msc_imaging/assessment_b.md

 At midnight of December 15th, we will make a read-only copy of your directory `/home/people/xxx/replication` to `/home/FBI_assessment/xxx/replication`.
-Only you and your replication partner will be able to read this directory.
+Only you and your replication reviewer will be able to read this directory.
 So, *before 24:00 of December 15th* make sure that:

 * the `README.txt` / `README.docx` files are up to date;